MKesenheimer/fault-injection-library/README.md

 ![Assembled Pico Glitcher v1](https://github.com/MKesenheimer/fault-injection-library/blob/master/schematics/finished.JPG)

-The Pico Glitcher can be purchased from the tindie online store: [https://www.tindie.com/products/faulty-hardware/picoglitcher-v21/](https://www.tindie.com/products/faulty-hardware/picoglitcher-v21/).
+The Pico Glitcher can be purchased from the [faultyhardware](https://faultyhardware.de) online store.
 If you have questions or special requests, please feel free to contact me.

 ## Documentation